10 Best (REALLY FREE) Password Managers in 2024

 What’s the best free password manager for Android?

 Dashlane is the best free password manager for Android due to its blend of user-friendly features and superior security measures.
 The app offers a built-in password generator for creating strong, unique passwords, alongside a digital wallet for secure storage of credit card information and other essentials.
-Its solid security framework and user-centric design make RoboForm the top choice for Android users wanting a reliable and free password management solution.
+Its solid security framework and user-centric design make Dashlane the top choice for Android users wanting a reliable and free password management solution.
 Plus, you can now sign in with passkeys on Android 14 devices, which is pretty cool.

 Doesn’t my device/browser already have a free password manager?

 Indeed, browsers and mobile operating systems have built-in password managers.
 However, third-party password managers surpass them in both features and security.
 They offer password auditing to identify weak passwords, two-factor authentication for an extra security layer, and unbreakable 256-bit AES encryption akin to what banks use.
-Additionally, certain products like LastPass and Avira Password Manager come with built-in authenticators, facilitating seamless logins on 2FA-enabled websites.
+Additionally, certain products, like LastPass and Avira Password Manager, come with built-in authenticators, facilitating seamless logins on 2FA-enabled websites.

 Are free password managers good enough?